ScienceParkStudyGroup/research-data-management-lesson/_episodes/09-data-management.md

 - "What are the tools that I will be using?"
 objectives:
 - "Find out where to process large datasets and store research-data."
-- "Find out how to store data to be archived."
+- "Find out how to store data to be archived (and backed up)."

 keypoints:
 - Genseq will be offline as of Januray 1st 2021.
 Be sure to transfer all data over to Crunchomics or the data archive before then!

 ---

 ## Table of Contents
 1. [Overview](#overview)